lite-xl/lite-xl-plugin-manager/SPEC.md

 `https://github.com/adamharrison/lite-xl-plugin-manager.git:latest`

-## Plugins
+## Addons

-Plugins are the primary objects specified in this specification.
-A plugin consists of a series of metadata, the path to the plugin in this repository, or its location on a remote repository, or a publically accessible URL,and a set of files to be downloaded with the plugin (usually releases, but can be data files, or fonts, or anything else).
+Addons are the primary objects specified in this specification.
+An addon consists of a series of metadata, the path to the addon in this repository, or its location on a remote repository, or a publically accessible URL,and a set of files to be downloaded with the plugin (usually releases, but can be data files, or fonts, or anything else).

-Plugins can specify optionally specify a type, which determines where they're installed.
-Currently two types are supported:
+Addons can specify optionally specify a type, which determines where they're installed.
+Currently three types are supported:

 * `library`
 * `plugin`
+* `color`

-Plugins are classified into two categories. `singleton` plugins, and `complex` plugins.
-Plugins are listed a `singleton` if and only if they consist of exactly one file, have an empty or absent `files` specification, and do not specify a `remote`.
-Singleton plugins consist of exactly one `.lua` file, named after the plugin.
-Complex plugins are contained within a folder, and have an `init.lua` or `init.so` file that loads other components within it.
+Addons are further classified into two organizational categories.
+`singleton` addons, and `complex` addons.
+Addons are listed a `singleton` if and only if they consist of exactly one file, have an empty or absent `files` specification, and do not specify a `remote`.
+Singleton addons consist of exactly one `.lua` file, named after the addon.
+Complex addons are contained within a folder, and have an `init.lua` or `init.so` file that loads other components within it.

-The vast majority of plugins are `singleton` plugins.
+The vast majority of addons are `singleton` `plugin`s.

 ### Metadata

-* `id`: The semantic id of the plugin, a string only containing `[a-z0-9\-_]`.
+* `id`: The semantic id of the addon, a string only containing `[a-z0-9\-_]`.
-* `type`: An optional string that specifies the plugin type.
-Valid values are `"plugin"` and `"library"`.
+* `type`: An optional string that specifies the addon type.
+Valid values are `"plugin"` `"library"`, or `color`.
 Defaults to `"plugin"`.
-* `name`: The optional name of the plugin.
+* `name`: The optional name of the addon.
-* `version`: The plugin's semantic version.
+* `version`: The addon's semantic version.
 A string that can contains `[0-9\.]`.
-* `description`: An english-language description of the plugin.
+* `description`: An english-language description of the addon.
-* `mod_version`: The mod_version this plugin is compatible with.
+* `mod_version`: The mod_version this addon is compatible with.
   A string that can contains `[0-9\.]`.
 If `type` is `library`, this field is optional.
-* `provides`: An optional array of strings that are a shorthand of functionality this plugin provides.
+* `provides`: An optional array of strings that are a shorthand of functionality this addon provides.
 Can be used as a dependency.
+* `remote`: Optional.
+Specifies an https git link wheree this addon is located.
+If present, denotes a **stub**.
-* `dependencies`: Optionally a hash of dependencies required, or optional for this plugin.
+* `dependencies`: Optionally a hash of dependencies required, or optional for this addon.
-* `conflicts`: An optional hash of plugins which conflict with this one, in the same format as `dependencies`.
+* `conflicts`: An optional hash of addons which conflict with this one, in the same format as `dependencies`.
-* `tags`:  Optional freeform tags that may describe attributes of the plugin.
+* `tags`:  Optional freeform tags that may describe attributes of the addon.
-* `path`: Optional path to the plugin.
+* `path`: Optional path to the addon.
 If omitted, will only pull the files in `files`.
 To pull the whole repository, use `"."`.
 * `post`: Optionally a string which represents a command to run.
 If presented with a dictionary, takes `ARCH` keys, and runs a different command per `ARCH`.